Dear readers of ADxS.org, please forgive the disruption.

 • Central nervous system (CNS, brain and spinal cord) and peripheral nervous system (PNS, body)

-• Sympathetic nervous system (sympathetic, activating)
+• Sympathetic nervous system (sympathetic nervous system, activating)

 • Parasympathetic nervous system (vagus or parasympathetic nervous system, inhibitory)